-Functionality on the Fleet Map consists of a map, a satellite view, various overlay options, full screen for large monitor viewing, zoom, as well as, essential details on each flight.
-Location, tail, last arrival and next departure date and time is visible for managed aircraft when clicking on the map pin.
+Functionality on the Fleet Map consists of a map, a satellite view, various overlay options, a full screen for large monitor viewing, zoom, as well as, essential details on each flight.
+Location, tail, last arrival, and next departure date and time is visible for managed aircraft when clicking on the map pin.
 Vendor aircraft will not display on the fleet map, only the managed aircraft.
 Additional tracking features are available with our Flight Following subscription.
 To learn how to enable flight following refer to the article Flight Following: Setup.

 Flight Cards are the cards displayed within the columns of the Dashboard.
 These cards provide quick visibility of the flight details for that leg.
-There are also several buttons available when the flight card is expanded providing the user with quick access to trip related features.
+There are also several buttons available when the flight card is expanded providing the user with quick access to trip-related features.